Arthur Wontner: Sherlock Holmes

 Of the five films in which Wontner portrayed Sherlock Holmes, The Missing Rembrandt is no longer available.
 It is officially a lost film.

 Silver Blaze was renamed Murder at the Baskervilles on its US release in order to make the most of the publicity which had been generated by Basil Rathbone's version of The Hound of the Baskervilles.

 Wontner was considered to have a strong resemblance to Sidney Paget's drawings of Holmes featured in The Strand Magazine.
 After seeing The Sleeping Cardinal, Vincent Starrett said "Surely no better Sherlock Holmes than Arthur Wontner is likely to be seen and heard in pictures, in our time."

+Other work

+In his Who's Who entry, Wontner concluded: "On the Radio since 1925; Television since 1937; Treasurer of the British Actors' Equity Association, 1930–41; a Trustee of the Valentine Memorial Pension Fund; formerly a Member of London Theatre Council; for more than 25 years a Member of the Committee of the Actors' Orphanage".

 Personal life

-Wontner's son became the well-known hotelier and Lord Mayor of London Sir Hugh Wontner.
+Wontner was twice married.
+His first wife, Rosecleer Alice Kingwell, whose stage name was Rose Pendennis, died in 1943 and Wontner later married Florence Eileen Lainchbury.
+He had two sons and one daughter by his first marriage; one son became the well-known hotelier and Lord Mayor of London Sir Hugh Wontner, and the other son was actor Hilary Wontner.
+Wontner died on 10 July 1960 at his home, 177 Holland Park Avenue, London.